 - Influence Policy – Promote a cohesive and equitable cultural policy and integrate culture into City policies across multiple sectors; and

 - Advance Equity – Ensure small, community arts groups, groups led by people of color, and culturally and economically diverse artists are as valued for their contributions to the City’s cultural ecology as larger institutions.

 The Fund makes grants to support research, technical assistance to the field, and other initiatives that seek to advance its cultural advocacy, policy, and equity goals.
 The Fund also organizes briefings to review current research in arts and culture and encourage practical application of findings.

-In addition to The New York Community Trust, donors to the Fund include the Booth Ferris Foundation, Robert Sterling Clark Foundation, Lambent Foundation, Stavros Niarchos Foundation, Robert Rauschenberg Foundation, Rockefeller Brothers Fund, and David Rockefeller Fund.
+In addition to The New York Community Trust, donors to the Fund have included the Booth Ferris Foundation, Robert Sterling Clark Foundation, Lambent Foundation, Stavros Niarchos Foundation, Robert Rauschenberg Foundation, Rockefeller Brothers Fund, and David Rockefeller Fund.
 If you are a funder interested in joining the Fund, please contact program associate Michele K. Baer at email@example.com or 212-686-0010 x658.
-You may follow the Fund’s progress by reading its periodic blog posts on Philanthropy New York’s website, including:
+You may follow the Fund’s progress by reading its periodic blog posts, including: